College and university rankings in the United States: Forbes college rankings

 Forbes rated Princeton the country's best college in its inaugural (2008) list.
 West Point took the top honor the following year.
 Williams College was ranked first both in 2010 and 2011, and Princeton returned to the top spot in 2012.
 In 2013 and 2016, Stanford occupied the No. 1 spot, with elite liberal arts schools Williams and Pomona College topping the rankings in the intervening years.
 From 2017 to 2019, the magazine has ranked Harvard as the best college in America.
 In 2021, University of California, Berkeley topped the ranking, becoming the first public school to do so.
+In 2024, Forbes began a new rankings list called the "New Ivies," universities it says "employers love."